2016 Dodge Grand Caravan Review

 2016 Dodge Grand Caravan R/T 4dr Minivan (3.6L 6cyl 6A)

 Found a new 2016 Black R/T with no integrated dvd system (not needed as kids are grown and have their on PED's) but with a roof rack and the tow hitch pkg., basically what was looking for compared to the Sienna and Odyssey.
 Looked at the Sienna XLE and SE as that was the comparable trim I wanted.
 But got my new R/T for about $8K (after mfg.
 Rebates and dealer discounts) off the window … sticker of $35K+ MSRP .
 The Sienna SE and XLE's MSRP was way over $37K+ and the final price after rebates and discounts would have been around $32K - $33K at best.
 The only major thing lacking in the R/T compared to the XLE/SE was a moon roof.
 But for a $5K - $6K savings can live with it.
 My brother in-law has the 2015 Odyssey, but never really cared for its radical exterior and looks or the interior dash layout and Honda no longer offers roof racks, even on their high end trim models.
 For various other reasons never considered the Nissan or KIA minivans.
 The DGC is dated but its body lines and design looks more conventional and clean.
 Its form and function meets my needs, especially the Stow N Go 2nd and 3rd row seats for cargo conversion and utility that other minivans other than Chrysler's Pacifica lacks.
 A Pacifica with the trim & options I wanted would have cost around mid $30's plus it's a bit smaller compared to the DGC.
 The Sienna's 2nd row tiny middle seat would have been useless to me and why pay for something that will never be used.
 It's also my personal rolling jukebox on wheels as downloaded over 9,000 songs on the 430N radio with Garmin navigation and premium audio with 9 speakers and 500 watts subwoofer.
 It's a minivan not a sports car so my expectations for how it drives and handle are realistic.
 My 2007 Mazda 6 with the V6 provides that experience.
 The R/T trim in Black Pearl with its black accents for the wheels and headlights makes it stand out a bit, looks like a minivan that Darth Vader or Batman would drive.
-Also found some red colored Dodge, R/T, and Mopar car decals on-line to enhance its looks.
+Also found some red colored Dodge, R/T, and Mopar decals on-line to enhance its looks and make it more unique and personalized.

 UPDATE as of 8/19/2021